-Covered employers must file an ARF by April 30 to disclose the number of employees eligible for employer Expenditures and the amounts contributed towards the Expenditure for the prior calendar year.
+Covered employers must file an Annual Reporting Form (ARF) by April 30 to disclose the number of employees eligible for employer Expenditures and the amounts contributed towards the Expenditure for the prior calendar year.
+The 2021 HCSO filing will be due May 2, 2022, due to April 30, 2022, falling on a Saturday.